vijaymathew/slogan/README.md

 ###Building and running Slogan

-To build Slogan follow these steps:
+Follow these steps to build Slogan:

   1. ./configure
   2. make
   3. cd src; ./slogan